rmpayaby/FYS-STK4155-project2/README.md

 # FYS-STK4155-project2
-This repository contains the codes used in project 2
+This repository contains the codes used in project 2.

 Sample runs are to be found in the folder plots_for_sample_runs

 Data sets for the regression and classification problem are stored in the data_sets-folder.
+The data sets I've utilized in the project includes historical data of oil prices provided by the International Monetary Fund for regression problems, and a survey of approximately 1000 people in Siyaya county, Kenya about their living conditions and status of depression.

 All codes used are to be found in the src-folder.